ACEmulator/ACE/README.md

 #### 2. My PR failed because AppVeyor timed out - "Build execution time has reached the maximum allowed time for your plan (60 minutes)."
 * _Problem_
 >When you submit a PR, we have automation in place that automatically kicks off a build in AppVeyor.
 These builds sometimes time out.
 The most common cause is because a Debug.Assert statement was hit that popped up a UI dialog on AppVeyor.
-However, because it's just running a command line tool, there's no way to click the popup.
-Even worse, there's now way for you to even see what it says.
+However, because it's just running a command line tool, there's no way to click the pop-up.
+Even worse, there's no way for you to even see what it says.
 * _Solution_
-> 1) Right click your solution in Visual Studio, select "Rebuild Solution" and make sure there are no compliation errors.
+> 1) Right click your solution in Visual Studio, select "Rebuild Solution" and make sure there are no compilation errors.
 > 2) Installed with Visual Studio 2015 is "Developer Command Prompt for VS2015".
 Open it up, and change to your "ACE\Source" directory.
-> 3) Run the following command  and you'll be able to see the popup triggering the build failure.
+> 3) Run the following command and you'll be able to see the pop-up triggering the build failure.
    `vstest.console /inIsolation "ACE.Tests\bin\x64\Debug\ACE.Tests.dll" /Platform:x64`

 #### 3. Startup projects are not set / working
 * _Problem_
-> When you first load the solution and try to "run" the server, you may get a popup that says "A project with Output Type of Class Library cannot be started directly."
+> When you first load the solution and try to "run" the server, you may get a pop-up that says "A project with Output Type of Class Library cannot be started directly."
 * _Solution_
 > 1) Right click the Solution in Visual Studio ("Solution 'ACE' (8 projects)"), and select "Set StartUp Projects".
-> 2) Click on the circle next to Single startup project and in the dropdown select: ACE.Server.
+> 2) Click on the circle next to Single startup project and in the drop-down select: ACE.Server.

 ## Other Resources
 * [ACEmulator Protocol documentation](https://acemulator.github.io/protocol/) (Recommended)